qemu/qemu/docs/devel/migration.rst

 Enabling postcopy
 -----------------

-To enable postcopy, issue this command on the monitor prior to the start of migration:
+To enable postcopy, issue this command on the monitor (both source and destination) prior to the start of migration:

 ``migrate_set_capability postcopy-ram on``